-In order to increasing the confidence level, I will accept 10 (not one) arbitrarily selected words from the world for this “Universal Proof” process.
+In order to increase the confidence level, I will accept 10 (not one) arbitrarily selected words from the world for this “Universal Proof” process.
 Please submit them via the “comment post” of this blog.

 In the main time, I will show some special Chinese word groups.
-Although they are not randomly chosen, they are also examples for proving the validity of the above premises.
+Although they are not randomly chosen, they are also examples of proving the validity of the above premises.
 Furthermore, they show some special principles of the Chinese language.

 Group one: the reincarnation group --- when a word is “over-used” (its original meaning is lost after it acquired many other meanings and usages), a new word was constructed to regain the original meaning, and this is a reincarnated word.
 This belongs to the 轉 註 (synonymize) group.